 8. Bank of Aland

-Bank of Aland is one of Finland’s largest commercial banks.
+Bank of Aland is one of Finland’s biggest commercial banks.
 It has operations in the cities of Tampere, Pargas, Vaasa, and Turku.
 Financial records for 2019 shows that the bank’s net worth was $7.2 billion while it made $24 million in profit.
 The bank has peculiar services like the digital piggy bank and the budget tool.
 It has over 700 employees and is headquartered in Mariehamn.
 It provides cash accounts, savings accounts, corporate loans as well as mortgage loans among others.

 9. Alexander Corporate Finance Oy